Ljvon4ik/Ljvon4ik/README.md

 ### Hi there 👋, my name is Dzmitry
 #### I'm a Unity developer
-Unity game developer with a passion for creating immersive experiences.
+Game programming is my love.
+It's not just about technical skills, but also about creativity, about the ability to give people amazing emotions through the magic of code.

-Skills: Unity / C#
+Skills: Unity / C# / DI /

 - 🔭 I’m currently working on refactoring the code for the game Minesweeper
-- 🌱 I’m currently learning test-driven development and design patterns
+- 🌱 I'm working on designing an extensible and easily maintainable code architecture
 - 📫 How to reach me: dzmitryliaonau@gmail.com